skip to Main Content

 FAQs

-Approximately 40 kiwi are being translocated from their breeding grounds on Kapiti Island in early May.
+Approximately 40 kiwi pukupuku were translocated from their breeding grounds on Kapiti Island

 After almost a century-long absence from Te Tauihu, kiwi pukupuku (little spotted kiwi) are coming back to Nelson.